Cloneian28/PizzaTAS/README.md

 Keybindings:
 - F6: Saves the tas to the path specified in tasconfig.ini
+- F7: Toggles the unbound camera, which allows you to see past the room boundaries
 - P: Freezes the game until it is pressed again

 ## Credits ##